jekhokie/jekhokie.github.io/_posts/2016-08-22-installing-statsd-for-graphite.markdown

 $ cd /opt/statsd
 $ sudo vim exampleConfig.js
 # ensure at least the following values are specified
-# assumes graphite is running on the same host, and sets log levels to DEBUG
+# assumes graphite is running on the same host, grants 1 second resolution, and sets log levels to DEBUG
 #   {
 #       graphitePort: 2003,
 #     , graphiteHost: "localhost"